I updated this article on 21 February 2021.

-Emil Brunner rightly notes the church catholic is not properly an external institution or organization at all, but “a brotherhood resulting from faith in Christ.”
-The visible church is only the shell or instrument of this brotherhood.
-So, when we think of “the church,” we shouldn’t think,
+Emil Brunner suggests the church catholic is not properly an external institution or organization at all, but “a brotherhood resulting from faith in Christ.”
+He sees the visible church is only the shell or instrument of this brotherhood.
+So, the thinking goes, when we think of “the church,” we shouldn’t think,

 Well, in a church you have the pastors, the deacons, and Christians who join the church.
 And, the whole Church is the collection of these individual churches.

 That’s a corporate view; you look at God’s community as one big organizational chart with branches and sub-boxes for different denominations.
-This isn’t necessarily incorrect if you squint a certain way, but it’s not good enough.
-The Church, as Brunner says, is a brotherhood of all who have faith in Christ.
+This isn’t necessarily incorrect if you squint a certain way, but perhaps it’s not good enough.
+The Church, Brunner notes, is a brotherhood of all who have faith in Christ.
 It’s a far-flung family knit together by a love for one another that reflects God’s love.
-The immediate family is the local church.
-The extended family is the larger Church.
-You know some relatives better than others, but you’re all related.
-This picture of a far-flung family is better than an organizational chart.

 What’s the mark of a true church?
 Christians have written about this for a long time, including me.
-But, again, these reflections often assume an organizational structure for the church.
+But, again, these answers often seek to answer an organizational question.
+They implicitly address the query, “what pieces must be in place for a ‘church’ to exist?”
 So, you have answers like, “a true church has apostolic doctrine, is holy, is one, and is catholic (that is, universal).”
+It’s rarer for a definition to address what the Church actually is.
+In that respect, Brunner is on to something.

 So, in a true “church family,” this love pushes outward, impelling the congregation to reach out to the world in love to offer them reconciliation, love and peace.
 It’s this love that moves us to evangelize, and it’s this same love that shows us as genuine to the lost.
 As Brunner has written, “[a] man is laid hold of by the life of the fellowship, moved by the love he experiences there; he ‘grows into’ the brotherhood, and only gradually learns to know Jesus Christ as the Church’s one foundation.